 When it comes to human rights, this is the right term.

-Do people think that concentration camp is a term that should belong exclusively to Jews?
-Is that what we get for suffering the Holocaust?
+Do people think that concentration camp is a term that should belong exclusively to Jewish people?
+Is that what we “get” for suffering the Holocaust?
 To “have” the term concentration camp to ourselves?
-Why would we want it?
+Why in the world would we want it?

-Concentration camp isn’t a term created by Jewish people for Jewish people, it’s a Nazi propaganda word.
-It was political jargon meant to cover over the horror of what was happening in Auschwitz and Treblinka.
-It’s the same kind of linguistic covering-over we would be doing if we insisted on calling our slipshod border facilities in Texas “containment centers” or inventing some other ridiculous term meant to trivialize the suffering of people separated from their families and made to sleep on concrete.
+Concentration camp isn’t a term created by Jews for Jews— It’s a Nazi propaganda term.
+It was political jargon meant to cover over the horror of what was happening in Auschwitz and Treblinka— the same kind of linguistic covering-over that we would be doing if we insisted on calling our slipshod border facilities in Texas “containment centers” or inventing some other ridiculous term meant to trivialize the suffering of people separated from their families and made to sleep on concrete.

 Republicans intuitively understand the power of language and good branding, which is why it’s so important to them that we not call these facilities what they are.
 But liberals, in a misguided attempt to protect the feelings of Jewish people, are arguing for the same thing.
 It illustrates perfectly what I’ve felt for a long time: that if you go far enough left, you end up on the right.

 If you want to be truly precise, call the Nazi concentration camps what they were: death camps.
 The Nazi’s weren’t “concentrating” people, they were systematically killing them.
 The Japanese-American “internment” or “work” camps were concentration camps.
-And so are these Trump camps at the border.
+And so are Trump’s camps at the border.

-No one is calling the migrant situation a holocaust, much less The Holocaust— because it isn’t.
+No one is calling the migrant situation a holocaust.
+Much less The Holocaust— it isn’t.
 Nor is it the Armenian Genocide.
 Or Cambodia.
 Or Darfur.
 But this is America, and our bar should be a lot higher than “NOT THE HOLOCAUST.”

 This is a Republican talking point in disguise.
 Don’t buy into it.
 Don’t help them make it.
-Don’t think for a moment that this is about not “diluting” the suffering of Jewish people in the Nazi death camps— it is not.
+Don’t think for a moment that this is about respecting or “not diluting” the suffering of Jewish people— do not be fooled.
 It’s about diluting the suffering that’s going on right now, to South American migrants, right here in the United States.

-When I first visited the Holocaust museum in Washington DC, I was struck by their motto: “Never again.”
-I was deeply moved because to me that motto meant that my heritage had something to teach the world forever.
-It meant that our people would serve as the world’s watchmen now, to make sure that humanity never goes down that path again.
+When I first visited the Holocaust memorial museum in Washington DC, I was most struck, of all things, by their motto: “Never again.”
+I was deeply moved by these words.
+To me that motto meant something.
+That my heritage had something to teach the world, forever.
+To me, the phrase meat that our people would serve as the world’s watchmen, to make sure that humanity never goes down that path again.
+Of ignorance.
+Of scapegoating.
+Of abuse.
 To any extent.
-It never occurred to me that “never again” could refer to just us.
-To me it meant never again — to anyone.
+It never occurred to me that “never again” could refer to just the Jewish people.
+To me it meant never again — to any people.

 Jews didn’t die by the millions so that we could think, when other peoples suffered, “my suffering was worse than your suffering.”
 Having this heritage doesn’t mean we should say “we’ve seen worse.”
 It means we can say we’ve seen this.
 We recognize other human beings people being treated as less than deserving of human dignity.

-Don’t worry about our feelings about the past.
+So don’t worry about our feelings about the past.
+Or about our feelings about the phrase “concentration camp.”
 Our feelings will survive.
-Worry about the humanitarian crisis in our country right now.
+Worry about a real humanitarian crisis in our county.
 Women are being raped in custody (as is what happens in any concentration camp).
 Babies and children will face permanent psychological damage and trauma after undergoing family separation.
 Children have died in ICE custody for lack of sanitation and medical care.
 Many children, as a result of systemic incompetence, may never see their parents again.